 This hostel is in a great location just a two minute walk from the centre of town.
-Special buses run from right outside to hotel for UCPA residents only to the local ski areas.
+Special buses run from right outside to hostel for UCPA residents only to the local ski areas.
+UCPA concept; prestigious resorts, excellent instruction, comfortable accommodation, abundance of food, great quality equipment and a sociable and fun atmosphere at a fraction of the cost of comparative ski holidays.

-Within this refurbished Victorian building is the sports bar, nightclub, kit room, large drying rooms, large dining room and plenty of social areas.
-From the dining room you have a fantastic view across to Mont Blanc..
+Within the building is the sports bar, nightclub, kit room, large drying rooms, large dining room and plenty of social areas.

 This centre is one of the best in UCPA, and is excellent for those who want to enjoy some of the best skiing in Europe, whilst staying in the centre of a vibrant and lively town.
 All rooms have shower and sink ensuite with toilets a few steps away in the corridor.